 - Track 4-1Neuronal Replacement

 - Track 4-3Cognitive Behavioural Therapy

 Symptoms and progression of disease will not be similar among the suffering individuals but people with Parkinson’s are at higher rate of developing related risks.
 Developing these conditions is not a certainty, only a possibility.
 Knowing the conditions can help a person with Parkinson’s disease or associated symptoms and helps to take preventative measures for a better life.
-Parkinsons disease have a chance of creating mental ailment which can be mild or serious.
-It includes cognition (early stage symptoms), mood, behaviour which are considered as major impairment when compared to normal populational.
+Parkinson’s disease has a chance of creating mental ailment which can be mild or serious.
+It includes cognition (early stage symptoms), mood, and behaviour which are considered as major impairment when compared to normal population.
 The common mood alterations seen in the patients are despair, eagerness, indifference.

 - Track 6-2Levodopa

 - Track 6-3Brain Cell Death